 is in writing; and

-(b) includes the name of the employer and employee; and
+(b) des the name of the employer and employee; and

 is signed by the employer and employee and if the employee is under 18 years of age, signed by a parent or guardian of the employee; and

-(d) includes details of:
+(d) des details of:

 the terms of the enterprise agreement that will be varied by the arrangement; and

 how the arrangement will vary the effect of the terms; and

-(iii) how the employee will be better off overall in relation to the terms and conditions of his or her employment as a result of the arrangement; and states the day on which the arrangement commences.
+(iii)he employee will be better off overall in relation to the terms and conditions of his or her employment as a result of the arrangement; and states the day on which the arrangement commences.

 The employer must give the employee a copy of the individual flexibility arrangement within 14 days after it is agreed to.